PenguinMaster2077/Geo-nu_Simulation/README.md

 ## Authorship and Attribution

-This project was developed by [Shuai Ouyang], building upon previous work from an early version of [GEONU](https://github.com/LSKgeo/GEONU).
+This project is maintained by **Shuai Ouyang**, who led the architectural redesign, modular restructuring, and major algorithmic implementations.
+It builds upon the original [GEONU](https://github.com/LSKgeo/GEONU) framework.

+Co-authors:
+- **Zhihao Xu**  – Contributed [PR #3]

 All original contributions are clearly marked in code headers.
 Modified and adapted files are appropriately annotated.
 External figures or methods are cited in the documentation as needed.